rohullaa/BoW/README.md

 This repo constains a simple bag-of-words document classifier.
 The bag-of-words model is a way of representing text data when modeling text with machine learning algorithms.
 The machine learning algorithms used is a simple feed-forward neural network.

 ## Run the code
-1. Producing the BOW representations
+1. Produce the BOW representations
 ```
 python3 dataset.py
 ```